-- Domestic abuse: The cross-government definition of domestic abuse is: any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
-The abuse can encompass, but is not limited to: psychological; physical; sexual; financial and emotional.
-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
-In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - Forced marriage: Forcing a person into a marriage is a crime in England and Wales.
+- Forced marriage: Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
-A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
-Nevertheless, some communities use religion and culture as a way to coerce a person into marriage. - Honour-based abuse (HBA): So-called 'honour-based' abuse (HBA) encompasses crimes which have been committed supposedly to protect or defend the honour of the family and/or community, including FGM (see below) and practices such as breast ironing.
-Abuse committed in the context of preserving 'honour' often involves a wider network of family or community pressure and can include multiple perpetrators.
-All forms of HBV are abuse, are illegal in the UK (regardless of the motivation) and should be handled and escalated as such. - Female Genital Mutilation (FGM).
-FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
-It is illegal in the UK and a form of child abuse with long-lasting harmful consequences.
-Victims of FGM are likely to come from a community that is known to practise FGM.
-Staff should note that girls at risk of FGM may not yet be aware of the practice or that it may be conducted on them, so sensitivity should always be shown when approaching the subject. - All staff must be aware of the law requiring teachers to report cases to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl aged under 18.
-The duty to report resides with the teacher who becomes aware of the case not the DSL, although the DSL should be informed unless the teacher has a good reason for not doing so.
-The report should be made orally by calling 101 within 24 hours of the issue coming to light.
-Failure to report a case of FGM can result in disciplinary sanctions. - Radicalisation and extremism: 'Radicalisation' refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
+A lack of full and free consent is where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
+Nevertheless, some communities use religion and culture as a way to coerce a person into marriage. - Modern slavery: Modern slavery encompasses human trafficking and slavery, servitude, forced or compulsory labour.
+Exploitation can take many forms, including, sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal or organs.
+The modern slavery statutory guidance provides more information on how to identify and support victims. - Radicalisation and extremism: 'Radicalisation' refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
 'Extremism' is defined in the Prevent strategy as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 This also includes calling for the death of members of the armed forces.
-Extremist views may result in terrorist activity which is where an action or actions endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts electronic systems.
+Extremist views may result in terrorist activity which is where an action, or actions, endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts electronic systems.
 The use of threat of terrorist activity must be designed to influence the government or intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.